TheRealCatherine/StageMechanic/README.md

 ### Game Developers

 StageMechanic is [BSD licensed](https://opensource.org/licenses/BSD-3-Clause) allowing anyone to create their own open-source or commercial games based on our engine.
 See below for more information on licensing.

-### AI Researchers

-Future versions of StageMechanic will include both the Encog neural network library and TensorFlow accessable via the built-in Lua interpreter and code editor, allowing real-time AI experimentation.

 ## Licensing